williamDunn/Notes/Algorithms, Data Structures & Time Complexity/Algorithms/README.md

 ----------------------

+### Divid and Conquer Algorithm
+In Divide and Conquer algorithms, divide the algorithm into two parts;
+-  the first parts divide the problem on hand into smaller subproblems of the same type.
+-  Then, in the second part, these smaller problems are solved and then added together (combined) to produce the problem’s final solution.

+i.e.,
+-  Merge sort
+-  Quick sort

 ### Greedy Algorithms

 A **greedy algorithm** builds up a solution by choosing the option that looks the best at every step.